 Past participants have gone on to form lifelong friendships and share in the journey to Hopkinton!

-Typically, the weekly schedule coincides with the RNR MTP group such as Tuesday night track workouts under the lights and Saturday long runs to take advantage of the all the support and coaching such as long run aid stations, guest speakers, race entries and other RNRMTP program offerings.
-The Boston training officially begins in November, about six weeks before the RNRMTP, but does not conclude with your own pre-Boston dinner and the Boston Marathon in April.
-Upon your return from Boston, you are welcome to participate with the runners training for Rock N Roll -San Diego in early June during which time all the benefits of that program are yours to enjoy.
+Typically, the weekly schedule coincides with the RNRMTP group such as Tuesday night track workouts under the lights and Saturday long runs to take advantage of the all the support and coaching such as long run aid stations, guest speakers, race entries and other RNRMTP program offerings.
+Our Boston Training Program officially begins in November, about six weeks before the RNRMTP kicks off.
+We will have our own pre-Boston dinner in April.
+Upon your return from Boston, you are welcome to continue to participate with the SDTC runners training for M2B in May and RNR SD in early June and enjoy the benefits of RNRMTP.

-Dave “Hutch” Hutchinson: Coach
+Dave “Hutch” Hutchinson